arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 | Digital input current             | 4.12mA at 24V \| 2.05mA at 10V            |
 | Digital input frequency           | 300 Hz                                    |

-The state of an input terminal, configured as digital, can be read using the built-in function `digitalRead()` as shown below:
+The state of an input terminal configured as digital can be read using the built-in function `digitalRead()` as shown below:

 ```arduino
 state = <ExpObject>.digitalRead(<input>);